Informações do perfil

 Interesses

-This is a great opportunity to get a real feel for:
+This is a great chance to get a real feel for:

-・How to find and renovate an akiya (vacant house)
+・What it’s actually like to find, manage, and renovate an akiya (vacant house) in Japan

-・Teamwork, project planning, and building something from the ground up
+・Teamwork, planning, and building a project from the ground up

-・Everyday language tips, travel advice, and what it’s really like living in Japan – from a Tokyo local’s perspective
+・Practical Japanese language tips, local etiquette, and day-to-day life in Japan — from a Tokyo local’s perspective

 Este anfitrião oferece acomodação e remuneração.